FranciszekPin/cozy-interpreter/README.md

 # Cozy Interpreter

-Interpreter of simple structural language defined below
+Interpreter of Cozy - a simple structural language, created for learning purposes.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Instructions of installation are made for Linux like systems.

 ### Prerequisites

-To compile cozy interpreter you need `cc` compiler and `make`.
+To compile Cozy interpreter you need `cc` compiler and `make`.

 ### Installing

-Clone cozy interpreter repo
+Clone Cozy interpreter repo

 ```
 git clone https://github.com/FranciszekPin/cozy-interpreter